 A motion to strike is an important tool in the litigator’s arsenal, often used to achieve a speedy end to litigation.
 The courts have repeatedly held that the test is whether it is plain and obvious that the pleading, construed generously, discloses no reasonable cause of action or defence assuming the facts pleaded to be true.
-But what happens when the court is faced with a novel claim — one that does not fit neatly into the traditional confines of existing legal doctrines, such as negligence?
-The answer is that public policy considerations must move in to fill the gap.

 Over the last few years, there has been a series of novel claims advanced against various public authorities, some of which have survived motions to strike and others that have failed.
 The common thread running through these cases is the court’s careful consideration of its duty not to cross into the role of lawmaker, a role reserved for elected representatives.
 Balanced against that is the role of the court to consider claims founded upon an evolution of the common law.
 As observed in Paradis Honey Ltd. v.
 Canada, 2015 FCA 89, “The common law — and particularly public law — is not a petrified forest.”
 In deciding whether to allow a novel claim to proceed, the courts weigh whether public policy considerations support expanding the common law to accommodate such claims.

 Take the example of the beekeepers’ case in Paradis Honey Ltd., which involved a proposed class action against, among others, the minister of Agriculture.
 The complaint was that since 2007 the government had adopted a blanket policy prohibition on the importation of bee “packages,” which are cereal-box-sized containers holding small colonies used to replace colonies lost in the winter.
 The beekeepers sought monetary relief for what they described as an “unauthorized, scientifically unsupported blanket policy” preventing them from exercising their legal rights to apply for importation permits.